 Accommodation: Menindee Motel with dinner at the Maiden Hotel (under the gaze of Burke and Wills) is most appropriate.

-Plan for a reasonably early start for Mungo National Park, scheduling a M/Tea break in the quaint little village of Pooncarie (population less than 12) then lunch at the Mungo Lodge on arrival.
-Thereafter, you can devote the afternoon to the world heritage wonders of Mungo National Park and specifically short walks with the sun setting on the Walls of China.
+Plan for a reasonably early start for Mungo National Park, scheduling a M/Tea break in the quaint little village of Pooncarie (population less than 12) then lunch at the luxury Mungo Lodge on arrival.
+Thereafter, we’ll devote the afternoon to the world heritage wonders of Mungo National Park and available Ranger lead short walks with the sun setting on the Walls of China.
 The drying up of a great inland water system and wind blowing across the dry Mungo Lake bed has created an amazing lunette landscape of dunes, ancient shorelines stratified into layers of sediments.
 Our First Peoples once lived on the lake shores more than 40,000 yrs ago when the lakes provided an abundance of food.
 The once buried Mungo Woman was uncovered by winds in 1969 on the western shore and 175 bone fragments were reassembled suggesting her age to be 40,000 yrs.
 Five years later, Mungo Man was revealed in what is said to be the oldest known cremation site in the world, now dated back some 68,000 yrs.
 There has also been evidence of many primitive and extinct animal remains.
+We will schedule in a remote back track drive through the unique Mallee Scrub environment during our visit to Mungo.

 Accommodation: Mungo Lodge.